muchaste/EOD-Logger/eodlogger_2channel_wave/README.md

 ## Configuration

 Most of the settings described above can be configured via a configuration file.
-Simply place a configuration file name `logger.cfg` into the root folder of the SD card.
+Simply place a configuration file named `logger.cfg` into the root folder of the SD card.
 If present, this file is read once on startup.
 You find an example configuration file along with the logger sketch in this directory.
 The content should